Berylline hummingbird: Vocalization

 The berylline hummingbird's song is somewhat variable, "slightly gruff, high-pitched twittering notes [with] lisping introductory notes...rendered 'ssi kirr-i-rr kirr-i-rr', 'sirrr, ki-ti ki-dik' or 'sssi-ir sssiir chit-chit chit-chit-chit...'."
 It also makes calls that are described as "a hard, buzzy 'dzzzzir' or 'drrzzzt', and a more liquid 'dzzzzrrt' that may be repeated several times".

-Status
+Conservation status

 The IUCN has assessed the berylline hummingbird as being of Least Concern.
 It has a large range and a stable population of about two million mature individuals.
 No immediate threats have been identified.
 It varies from uncommon to common in Mexico and south but is very local and rare in the US.